githedgehog/docs/docs/user-guide/connections.md

 ### Fabric

-A Fabric Connections is used between specific spine and leaf, it covers all actual wires between a single pair.
+A Fabric Connection is used between a specific pair of spine and leaf switches, representing all of the wires between them.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2